Firefox 71 arrives with better Lockwise and tracker blocking, Picture-in-Picture on Windows

 Android and iOS

-Firefox 71 for Android didn’t even get a changelog update this time around.
-That’s because the Android team is mainly focused on Firefox Preview.
+Firefox for Android barely got an update this time around.
+The changelog simply states “Updates to improve performance and stability (full list of fixes).”
+That’s because the Android team is mainly focused on Firefox Preview, a new version of Firefox for Android powered by GeckoView.
 Mozilla plans to launch the new Firefox for Android in the first half of 2020.

-Firefox Preview, which is basically Firefox for Android powered by GeckoView, got a slew of new features today, including the aforementioned Enhanced Tracking Protection on by default.
+Firefox Preview got a slew of new features today, including the aforementioned Enhanced Tracking Protection on by default.
 In fact, the new Firefox for Android will use Strict mode by default.
 Mozilla says this makes the browser up to 20% faster.
 (You can switch to Standard mode in three taps or turn off Enhanced Tracking Protection in two taps.)
 Other new features include Firefox Site Protections, a customizable Search Widget, and a Send Tab.

 Firefox for iOS also received an update today, and it’s largely about visibility.
 The full changelog: